emmahewson/mp2_travel_quiz/README.md

 Give the user the ability to save their results and recommendations, creating an account and log in so that they can re-access their data.

 #### **Multiple / More Detailed Recommendations**
-Give the user more detailed country recommendations, with multiple options and more countries available
+Give the user more detailed country recommendations, with multiple options and more countries available.
+This would be a good way to address the bug that I have talked about in the [TESTING document](#TESTING.md) where, when 2 countries have an equal number of points, the country that occurs first in the countries array is automatically selected.
+It would be a nice idea in this situation to give the user multiple options to choose between or compare.

 ## JavaScript Functionality